What’s the Big Idea?

 Mark your calendar!
 Competition dates are April 26-28.

 Successful presentations in past competitions have been about a mobile organic food market, a new music sharing app, an aquaponics research project, and an employment initiative for adults in the autism spectrum.
-Keep in mind that you need to develop a project that falls into one of four categories: For-profit Business, Not-for-profit Social Venture, Research Project, or Community Engagement Initiative.
+Keep in mind that you need to develop a project that falls into one of four categories: For-profit Business, Non-profit Social Venture, Research Project, or Community Engagement Initiative.

 What Do You Need